Benjamin-Loison/Equations-images-to-LaTeX/README.md

 - CNN : convert pictures to features at size (H',W',F)
 - RNN : to be discussed, should output probability vectors of length V the vocabulary size.
 - Word embedding layer : should be used to learn that `{` often comes with `}` for example.
+  - word embedding is used before the RNN
+- attention mechanism : is used to put weights on the input of the RNN
+  - uses output of CNN and hidden state of RNN block t-1 to compute weights for RNN block t

 On the RNN :
 - could take as input a vector of size (H'\*W',F) which means LSTM would take inputs that are F-dimensionnal